 But no solution needs – yet – be so absolute.

 By taking an extremist’s position Monbiot forgot he wasn’t just talking about nature.
 He was dealing with livelihoods, tradition, culture and family roots that go back generations.
-The National Trust fell into the same trap when it purchased farmland in Borrowdale in order, primarily, to plant trees.
+The National Trust fell into the same trap when it purchased farmland in Borrowdale in order, partly, to plant trees.

 Changing the uplands for the benefits of all using evidence-based science rather than all-or-nothing idealism cannot start with an attack on those who care for them.

 The solution, instead, must be a joined-up approach that sees that duty of care redefined.
 Instead of nurturing just sheep and cattle, the farmer’s role would be to care for the land itself – as well as the animals upon it.
 A new model of upland farming would see hill farming traditions retained and celebrated.
 It would ensure fair prices paid for high quality meat.
 But it would also gently extend the duty of care so that a percentage of land was returned to a more natural state that would help purify water, increase biodiversity, reduce flooding and offer reserves for everyone to experience and enjoy the natural world.